 - Airtime utilization and demand of wireless clients and applications

-- Areas of coverage and number of AP devices required
+- Areas of coverage and number of APs required

 - Wireless signal strength and potential sources of wireless noise and interference

 - Environmental factors that affect wireless signals, such as building construction and materials